2019 Ouham-Pendé killings: Aftermath

 On 24 May Abbas Sidiki, leader of 3R armed group handed over three individuals from the group to the authorities: Issa Salleh “Bozize” (from Koui), Mahamat Tahir (also from Koui) and Yauba Ousman (from Ngaoundaye).
 Two of them were former MPC fighters who were based in Kaga-Bandoro until 2016–2017.

 On 17 December 2021 first hearing in process against the three accused was held by Special Criminal Court in Bangui.
 On 31 October 2022 court found three defendants guilty of war crimes and crimes against humanity.
 Issa Saleh was sentencted to life in prison, while Mahamat Tahir and Yauba Ousman were sentenced to 20 years in prison each.
+On 16 June 2023 court issued decisions in financial claims of victims ordering convicts to pay in total 22.8 million CFA (nearly 35,000 euros) to 26 victims, including 16 family members of killed people.
+The court also ordered construction of two wells and memorial in the village commemorating the victims.
+On 20 July 2023 the sentence of Issa Salleh was reduced from life in prison to 30 years on appeal.